Living with people who are not 'your people'

 Sometimes all you need is fresh air and fun activities to see a different side to someone.
 Remember, student halls are supposed to be fun!

 Student halls are a large part of first year.
 However, this is not limited to your flat.
-Go and meet the flat opposite or above you, socially distanced of course, and widen your social circle!
+Go and meet the flat opposite or above you and widen your social circle!
 It can be nice to have friends in your student halls, without living in the same flat as them.

 You never know, multiple flats in your block may get along and before you know it you have loads of friends around you.
 The more people you meet, the more likely you are to meet someone you really get along with!